rtCamp/Frappe-Manager/docs/concepts/runtimes.md

 A bake produces two images: the app image holds the code, the venv and the built assets, and the paired `<repo>-nginx` image holds those assets again for the bench's nginx to serve.
 The bench itself keeps only mutable data host-side: the site directory, `common_site_config.json`, `apps.txt`, logs and config.
 The database is never in an image; it stays on whichever server the bench uses, `global-db` or an external one.
 There is nothing to edit, and that's the point:

 - deploys are atomic and repeatable, and rollback is one command away; see [Deployment](../deploy/index.md) and [Rolling back](../deploy/rollback.md)
-- `fm update` accepts settings only: environment, alias domains, admin tools, upload limit, restart policy, NewRelic, external-database CA. `--apps`, `--python`, `--node` and `--developer-mode enable` are refused, since those are baked in
+- `fm update` accepts settings only: environment, upload limit, restart policy, NewRelic, external-database CA. `--python`, `--node` and `--developer-mode enable` are refused, since those are baked in.
+Alias domains (`fm domain add`/`fm domain remove`), admin tools (`fm tools enable`/`fm tools disable`) and app code (`fm apps add`) are separate commands now; the last of those still needs an editable workspace, so it is refused on an image bench the same way

 The full pipeline (baking, zero-downtime rolling swaps, rollbacks with DB restore, release pruning) is covered in the [Deployment guide](../deploy/index.md).